-My favorite way to find solitude, rest and quiet is to get away.
-Book a ticket and spend a few days away from routine, explore the backstreets of a foreign city or spend an afternoon reading on the beach.
+My favorite way to get solitude is to get away.
+To spend a few days exploring the backstreets of a foreign city or an afternoon reading on the beach.

-When I’m trying to get a break from long work hours and deadlines, the last thing I want is a high-powered vacation with a packed itinerary.
+When I crave a break from long work hours, the last thing I want is a high-powered vacation with a packed itinerary.

-There are times I want to take in all the ancient temples along the Nile, and see the churches of Rome in the comfort of a group with an expert tour guide.
-I can learn and take in many experiences in a short time.
+There are times I want to take in the antiquities of Rome in the comfort of a group with an expert tour guide.

-But there are times I want to be alone, take walks in quiet forests or just watch a silly comedy in my hotel room.
+But there are times I want to be alone, take walks in quiet forests or watch a silly movie in my hotel room.

-Blogs and magazines often describe solo travel as an empowering way to gain confidence: book a flight to Tokyo, and feel the euphoria when you figure out the metro system!
-Meet a family on the metro and get invited for some authentic sushi!
+Women often describe solo travel as an empowering way to gain confidence: book a flight to Tokyo, and feel the euphoria when you figure out the metro system!
 Make friends at your hostel that you never would have in a group!

-I’ve even seen posts on how to cope with anxiety and depression when you’re travelling solo, as if time away from people would be painful or difficult.
+I’ve even seen posts on how to cope with depression when you’re travelling solo, as if time away from people is difficult.

 Solitude on the Baltic

-I spent a few days in Szczecin, a major seaport that draws in few tourists, wandering the city and the shipyards.
-After a night in a noisy hostel, I upgraded to an elegant hotel where I spent an evening eating chocolate and reading fashion magazines.
-I spent days over leisurely lunches at local cafes, strolls through rainy parks and bus trips to a nearby sailing club.
+I once spent a few days in Szczecin, a major but non-touristy seaport in Poland, wandering the shipyards.
+I spent days over leisurely cafe lunches, strolls through rainy parks and trips to a nearby sailing club.

 In Orlowo, I spent a week on the beach.
-I walked every morning to a spot where the shore became rocky, far enough where I knew few would bother to walk.
-I wrapped myself in sweaters and read a novel under a tree, or took walks through an eerily silent forest near the coast that made me realize how rarely we get complete silence in the city.
-In the evenings, I ate salmon and potatoes in the hotel restaurant and often had it nearly to myself.
+I walked every morning to a spot where the shore was so rocky that few bother to walk there.
+I wrapped myself in sweaters and read a novel under a tree, or strolled through an eerily silent forest.

 Complete freedom, independence and quiet.